 Thanks for emailing that article!

-In 2006, the Catalyst For a Cure (CFC) research team reported the development of three new hypotheses for how glaucoma is initiated and where new therapeutic targets can be found.
+In 2006, the first Catalyst For a Cure (CFC1) research team reported the development of three hypotheses for how glaucoma is initiated and where new therapeutic targets can be found.

 Axonal degeneration — The first theory is derived from a fascinating event that occurs months or even years before nerve cells die in the retina.
 During the lifespan of a neuron, it continuously samples the microenvironment of its distal connections.
 In the case of a Retinal Ganglion Cell (RGC), this means that the cell is sampling the microenvironment of the brain by its longest process called the axon.
 It appears that the transport machinery or highway that RGCs use to bring neurotrophins — “food” really — back from the brain becomes dysfunctional early in the disease long before the RGC cell dies.